-- 1. Deliberate in many voices, and govern in one. - 2.
-Operate in all ways mindful of the above policy statement. - 3.
-Enforce upon itself whatever discipline is needed to govern with excellence.
-Discipline will apply to matters such as attendance, adherence to its policies, respect of roles, speaking with one voice, and ensuring the continual improvement of Board processes. - 4.
+- 1. Deliberate in many voices, and govern in one. - Operate in all ways mindful of the above policy statement.
+2. - Enforce upon itself whatever discipline is needed to govern with excellence.
+Discipline 3. will apply to matters such as attendance, adherence to its policies, respect of roles, speaking with one voice, and ensuring the continual improvement of Board processes. - 4.
 Provide orientation to new members about the Board's governance process. - 5.
-Provide opportunities for periodic Board discussion of process improvement. - 6.
-Direct and inspire the organization with thoughtful establishment of the broadest organizational policies reflecting the Board's values and vision.
+Provide opportunities for periodic Board discussion of process improvement. - Direct and inspire the organization with thoughtful establishment of the broadest 6. organizational policies reflecting the Board's values and vision.
 The Board's major focus will be on the Multi-Year Strategic Plan, not on the administrative means of attaining those AIMS/ENDS. - 7.
 Cultivate a sense of group responsibility.
 The Board of Trustees will be responsible for excellence in governing.
-The Board will be the approver of policy. - 8.
-Monitor and discuss, with respect to the Policy Statement, the Board's process and performance at each meeting.
+The Board will be the approver of policy. - Monitor and discuss, with respect to the Policy Statement, the Board's process and 8. performance at each meeting.

-ADOPTED Regular Meeting - November 5, 2003

-Regular Meeting - May 11, 2011
+ADOPTED Regular Meeting - November 5, 2003 Motion B-109 Regular Meeting - May 11, 2011 Motion B-60

-Regular Meeting - May 15, 2013

-Regular Meeting - October 18, 2017
+Regular Meeting - May 15, 2013 Motion B-53 Regular Meeting - October 18, 2017 Motion B-178 Regular Meeting - September 22, 2021 Motion B-595

 - i) Trustees

 - ii) Administration

-- iii) Principals
+- Principals iii)

 - iv) Teaching Personnel

-- v) C.U.P.E.
+- C.U.P.E.
+V)